Shopify/polaris/src/components/VisuallyHidden/README.md

 The visually hidden component styles text so that it is not visible, but it is available to assistive technologies like screen readers and other text to speech programs.

-The component should not be used to hide content that is interactive.
+The component shouldn’t be used to hide interactive content.

 <!-- /content-for -->